dhgassoc/Cfwheels-Beginner-Tutorial-Hello-Database/README.md

 Some programmers just want to download a sample / example and start by modifing a working model.
 Now that I have this example working in my environment, I decided to upload it for other to use.

+Some of the "Beginner-Tutorial-Hello-Database" guide has been incorporated into the code as comments.
+These comments helped me to learn / understand how the routes and form submits "flow" thru the Controller.

 Thanks
 Dan G.